MATCHA-MIT/secsep/README.md

 These commands correspond to the five steps introduced in the [workflow section](#11-workflow).
 You must switch to the specified directory to run the commands.
 The results of each command is briefly explained.
-More information are explained in later sections.
+More information are provided in later sections.

 Here are some configurable arguments and their explanation: